Basel, Weissenhaus. The Basler (Kanton Basel-Stadt) und die Schweizer Fahne, August first, 2020. Bild/Photo: TES.

 The Swiss Confederation

-The fascinating history and culture, the (direct) democratic, the economic, monetary, political and multicultural accomplishments are (too) often overlooked and neglected by other (neighbouring) European countries.
+The fascinating history and culture, direct democracy, economic, monetary, political, and multicultural accomplishments are often overlooked and neglected by other neighbouring European countries.

-Switzerland and the centuries of state-building (not always peaceful and neutral) to one of the most prosperous and democratic countries have a story to tell, also about the so-called European integration and the European Union.
+Switzerland, with its centuries of state-building (not always peaceful and neutral), has evolved into one of the most prosperous and democratic countries, a story that also encompasses the so-called European integration and the European Union.

 The Swiss Confederation began in the thirteenth century with a loose network of more or less autonomous communities and cities in Central Switzerland.